BrianMitchL/weatherBot/README.md

 * US, CA, UK, or SI units
 * Geo location in each tweet
 * Logs to the console and a file
-* Weather data from Forecast.io
+* Weather data from Dark Sky
 * Python 3.3 or higher
 * Configuration file for easy configuration
 * Deploy via Heroku or Docker